tanaylab/metacells/README.rst

 install --user metacells``.
 Note that ``metacells`` requires many "heavy" dependencies, most notably ``numpy``, ``pandas``, ``scipy``, ``scanpy``, which ``pip`` should automatically install for you.

-The metacells package contains extensions written in C++, which means installing it requires compilation.
-In Ubuntu the necessary tools can be installed using ``sudo apt-get install build-essential`` - please refer to the documentation for your specific system.
-Make sure that not only ``gcc`` is installed, but also ``g++`` to allow for C++ compilation.
+The metacells package contains extensions written in C++.
+The ``metacells`` distribution provides pre-compiled Python wheels for both Linux and MacOS, so installing it using ``pip`` should not require a C++ compilation step (note these wheels are compiled to use AVX2, and will not work on older CPUs which are limited to SSE).
+Manually installing ``metacells`` from the sources (e.g., installing the latest version from github) does require such a compilation step (and allows you to override the compiler flags to replace ``-mavx2`` with ``-march=native -mtune=native`` to get the maximal performance for your specific hardware).
+Please refer to the documentation for your specific system on how to install the C++ compiler.
+In Ubuntu, the necessary tools can be installed using ``sudo apt-get install build-essential``.

+Note: ``metacells`` only runs natively on Linux and MacOS.
+To run it on a Windows computer, you must activate `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl>`_ and install ``metacells`` within it.

 You can check if all went well by running a variety of tests using ``pytest`` or ``tox``.